jcinnamond/dotup/README.md

-Dotup is a tool for managing the various dotfiles under my home directory, along with the dotfiles themselves.
-It was designed with 3 main aims:
+Dotup is a tool for managing the various dotfiles under your home directory.
+It was designed with 4 main aims:

 1. It has to be easy to install (especially from chef recipes)
 2. It needs to be easy to change files on any machine and share those changes everywhere
 3. There needs to be a way to override some files on some machines
+4. It should minimise the dependencies to get it running

 Quickstart
 ==========